rguilcas/coldpulse/README.md

 This will start the script and output two to three files in the output_dir chosen.

 The files available are:
 - one or two csv (bot_stats and/or top_stats) files.
 These files give specific information on all individual pulses detected (top or bottom pulses depending on the file)

 The columns contained are:

 	start_time						The starting time step of the pulse

 	duration						The duration of the pulse (in minutes)

 	gammaD1, gammaD2, ...
-The Degree Cooling Seconds of the pulse (°C.s) for depth level 1, level 2, ...
+The Degree Cooling Hours of the pulse (°C.h) for depth level 1, level 2, ...

 	dropD1, dropD2, ...
 The maximum temperature drop of the pulse for depth level 1, level 2, ...

 	init_tempD1, init_tempD2,...
 The initial temperature of the pulse for depth level 1, level 2, ...

 	start, end 						The start and end indexes of the pulse in the time series

-	- one netcdf file containing time series of different parameters The fields available are: temp : time series of the temperature in several depths
+- one netcdf file containing time series of different parameters

+The fields available are:

+	temp : time series of the temperature in several depths

-			gamma_top (only if top was True in the config file): instantaneous degree cooling seconds for top pulses at different depths
+	dch_top (only if top was True in the config file): instantaneous degree cooling hours for top pulses at different depths

-			gamma_bot (only if bot was True in the config file): instantaneous degree cooling seconds for bottom pulses at different depths
+	dch_bot (only if bot was True in the config file): instantaneous degree cooling hours for bottom pulses at different depths

 	pulse_temp_top (only if top was True in the config file): temperature time series where all temperature values outside of top pulses are nans

 	pulse_temp_bot (only if bot was True in the config file): temperature time series where all temperature values outside of bottom pulses are nans